 The Urban and Urban Plus however, does provide more in the way of safety with their six airbags.
 Both also have the potential to provide more convenience since they have power-adjustable front seats, and a 360-degree camera which we’re certain will make parking a breeze.

 The interior of the Geely Okavango with all rear seats folded down

 As we’ve pointed out before in other car variant guides, leather is definitely easier to clean compared to fabric.
 In connection to this, only the Urban and Urban Plus variants come with leather seats.
 That said, these two might be the ones to choose if you have active little tykes who like eating and drinking while riding in the car.

 Did you find the right Okavango variant for you?

-For more articles like this, keep reading here on Philkotse.com.
+For more variant guides, and other car buying and selling tips, keep reading here on Philkotse.com.

 Cesar G.B.
 Miguel